When Marriage Gets Hard, Avoid These Mistakes

 She often called me to ask for prayer and advice.

-In one conversation she had just finished unloadding her marriage problems to him.
-His response?
+In one conversation she had just finished unloading her marriage problems to him.

 “You’re an amazing woman.”